viamrobotics/docs/docs/manage/configuration.md

 ![The fragments subtab](../img/fragments-tab.png)

-The components and services included in the fragment appear inside a read-only fragment section in the **Components** and **Services** sub-tab.
+The components included in the fragment appear inside a read-only fragment section in the **Components** sub-tab.

 ![A fragment in the components subtab](../img/fragment-components.png)